Oxid15/xai-benchmark/docs/_sources/explainers/feature_importance.rst.txt

 .. tags:: baseline

 Returns the predefined constant vector for every input.
 This baseline is useful for checking stability metrics.
-For example it should maximize :doc:`Parameter randomization check <../metrics/feature_importance>`
+For example it should maximize :doc:`Model randomization check <../metrics/feature_importance>`

 LimeExplainer
 *************